smartsystemslab-uf/smartsystemslab-uf.github.io/Docs/README.md

 	This is a picture with a caption.
 Direct link to location in this repository of the image used for the src="" attribute above: https://github.com/smartsystemslab-uf/smartsystemslab-uf.github.io/blob/master/Projects/ArloAGV/Images/ArloControlUnit.png?raw=True
 </p>

-For the source of pictures, use the below link with <YourProjectFolder>/Images/<YourImage>.png?raw=True appended to the end. https://github.com/smartsystemslab-uf/smartsystemslab-uf.github.io/blob/master/Projects/
+For the source of pictures, use the below link with "YourProjectFolder/Images/YourImage.png?raw=True" appended to the end. https://github.com/smartsystemslab-uf/smartsystemslab-uf.github.io/blob/master/Projects/

-# Links
+## Links
 [This is a text link.](https://googe.com)

+## Contributors
+- Person 1
+- Person 2

 Updated: Day Month Year, Published: Day Month Year